Constructive analysis of the Navier-Stokes equation: Main theorem

-where $C^{l-1}_{1,2}$ is an upper bound for $\mathbf{v}^{r,\rho,l-1}$, where $C_r$ a certain upper bound bound for $\mathbf{r}^l$ with respect to the $|.|_{1,2}$ norm.
-Indeed we determine the constant $C_r$ in terms of the initial data function $h_i$ in this section.
-Furthermore, at the end of this section we shall show that this choice of $C_r$ is also an uniform upper bound for all $C^l_{1,2}$ if $\rho_l$ is chosen as in (\ref{rholsec}).
-Concerning this constant $C^*_{n}$ we note that it depends only on dimension and and may be computed explicitly.
+is sufficient, where $C^{l-1}_{1,2}$ is an upper bound for $\mathbf{v}^{r,\rho,l-1}$, and where $C^{l-1}_r$ a certain upper bound bound for $\mathbf{r}^l$ with respect to the $|.|_{1,2}$ norm.
+The next step is to define the function $\mathbf{r}$ such that there is is a global constant $C_r\geq C^{1,l}_r$, i.e., an upper bound for the control function with respect to the $|.|_{0,1}$ norm which is independent of the time step number $l$ (we shall see that a global upper boung for the modulus of the component functions $r_i$ and their spatial derivatives is sufficient).
+Indeed, we determine the constant $C_r$ in terms of the initial data function $h_i$ in this section.
+Furthermore, at the end of this section we shall show that this choice of $C_r$ is an uniform upper bound if $\rho_l$ is chosen as in (\ref{rholsec}) with $C_r$ instead of $C^{l-1}_r$.
+Concerning this constant $C^*_{n}$ we note that it depends only on dimension (and the time step size $\rho$) and may be computed explicitly.
 The constant $C_{\Gamma}$ in (\ref{rholsec}) is a uniform bound of constants related to the fundamental solutions which appear at the $k$th substep of time step $l$ (cf. step 1 of this proof).
 Step 1 and step 2 of this proof show: if the constants $C^{l-1}_{1,2}$ and $C_r$ are given then $C_{\Gamma}$ can be computed and local convergence is given along with the choice of $\rho_l$ as in (\ref{rholsec}).
 (Note that we have shown in step 1 and step 2 of this proof that the other constants in (\ref{rholsec}) depend only on the dimension and the initial data $\mathbf{h}$ and, hence, are independent of the time step number $l$.)

 We have to show that the numbers $C^{l}_{1,2},~l\geq 0$ can be estimated in terms of a constant $C_{1,2}$ which is independent of $l$ in order to get a global scheme.
-We choose a time step size of order $\rho_l\sim \frac{1}{l}$ in order to deal with the growth of the integral magnitudes related to the integral term of the Navier-Stokes equation in Leray projection form.
+We choose a time step size of order $\rho_l\geq \rho$ where we have to choose the control function $\mathbf{r}^l$ recusrsively in order to deal with the growth of the integral magnitudes related to the integral term of the Navier-Stokes equation in Leray projection form.
 Furthermore we have to show that the function $\mathbf{r}$ can be chosen together with a finite constant $C_r$ independently of the time step number $l$.
 In this step 3 of the proof we determine the constant $C_{1,2}$ and the constant $C_r$ which is a bound for the global function $\mathbf{r}$.
 In order to reduce the number of constants we shall determine $C_{1,2}$ such that